Queen Aishwarya of Nepal: Family life

-Following Aishwarya's death in 2001, her younger sister Komal became Nepal's queen consort, a position she held until the monarchy was abolished in 2008.

 Queen of Nepal

 After King Mahendra's death in 1972, Birendra ascended the throne, and Aishwarya became Queen consort.
 The couple formally assumed their roles that year, with their coronation taking place in 1975.
 During their reign, they traveled extensively and hosted numerous royal dignitaries from around the world.

 Queen Aishwarya was known for her intelligence, eloquence, and active involvement in social and cultural initiatives.
 She organized various cultural and charitable programs and played a significant role in supporting King Birendra throughout his reign.